rakvihaan/HAS-AS/README.md

     - The **Arduino** is the main part of this system, it reads the light level from the **LDR** and turns on the alarm if the laser light is blocked, which could mean that an intuder has broken in.
     - The **LCD Diaplay** is used to display the state of the **Alarm System**.

+- Let's check the working of the **Home Automation System**
+  - This system uses a Raspberry Pi and few Relays that's it, that's the beauty of using a Raspberry Pi, minimal components when compared to an Arduino version and limitless possiblities.
+    - We will be hosting a webpage on the Pi using a software called Flask.
+Flask is simple python micro web framework which we will be using to host our control page, and allow us to control some protocols.
+To learn more on Flask click [here] (https://flask.palletsprojects.com/en/1.1.x/)
+    -